How to Advertise on Google

 Now You’ve Set Up Your Account What Next?

-Congratulations you are the proud owner of a Google Ads Account and can start using that to make your ads appear on Google and start to boost brand awareness.
+Congratulations you are the proud owner of a Google Ads Account and can start using that to make your ads appear on Google and start to boost your brand awareness.

 If you’re looking for some tips on best practices, take a look at these 8 Do’s and Don’ts for a successful Google Ads account.